Chelsea F.C.: Popular culture

 In 1930, Chelsea featured in one of the earliest football films, The Great Game.
-One-time Chelsea centre forward, Jack Cock, who by then was playing for Millwall, was the star of the film and several scenes were shot at Stamford Bridge, including on the pitch, the boardroom, and the dressing rooms.
+One-time Chelsea centre forward, Jack Cock, who by then was playing for Millwall, was the star of the film and several scenes were shot at Stamford Bridge, including on the pitch, the boardroom and the dressing rooms.
 It included guest appearances by then-Chelsea players Andrew Wilson, George Mills, and Sam Millington.
 Owing to the notoriety of the Chelsea Headhunters, a football firm associated with the club, Chelsea have featured in films about football hooliganism, including 2004's The Football Factory.
 Chelsea appeared in the Hindi film Jhoom Barabar Jhoom.
-In April 2011, Montenegrin comedy series Nijesmo mi od juče made an episode in which Chelsea played against FK Sutjeska Nikšić for qualification of the UEFA Champions League.
+In April 2011, Montenegrin comedy series Nijesmo mi od juče made an episode in which Chelsea played against Sutjeska Nikšić for qualification of the UEFA Champions League.

 Up until the 1950s, the club had a long-running association with the music halls; their underachievement often provided material for comedians such as George Robey.
 It culminated in comedian Norman Long's release of a comic song in 1933, ironically titled "On the Day That Chelsea Went and Won the Cup", the lyrics of which describe a series of bizarre and improbable occurrences on the hypothetical day when Chelsea finally won a trophy.
-In Alfred Hitchcock's 1935 film The 39 Steps, Mr Memory claims that Chelsea last won the Cup in 63 BC, "in the presence of the Emperor Nero."
-Scenes in a 1980 episode of Minder were filmed during a real match at Stamford Bridge between Chelsea and Preston North End with Terry McCann (Dennis Waterman) standing on the terraces.
+In Alfred Hitchcock's 1935 film The 39 Steps, Mr Memory claims that Chelsea last won the Cup in 63 BC, "in the presence of the Emperor Nero".
+Scenes in a 1980 episode of Minder were filmed during a real match at Stamford Bridge between Chelsea and Preston North End, with Terry McCann (Dennis Waterman) standing on the terraces.